The ordinance on obtaining a doctoral degree from 1 October 2018 (PromVO 2019) replaces the ordinance from 8 July 2009.

 In cases where external full-time or part-time employment is undertaken, especially if this employment is not closely related to the dissertation project or outside the university, the duration of a PhD will be accordingly prolonged.
 In such cases the chances of successful completion of the dissertation are also dramatically reduced.

-If you are interested in pursuing a PhD programme at the University of Zurich, please take a moment to read this website, which contains information regarding the general requirements and prerequisites for undertaking a doctorate programme at the University of Zurich.
+If you are interested in pursuing a PhD programme at the University of Zurich, please take a moment to inform yourself on thisthis website about the general requirements and prerequisites for a doctoral programme at the University of Zurich.

 Below you will find additional and subject-specific provisions for the two possible types of doctoral programmes.